Ikutaro Kakehashi: Legacy

 In 1991, Kakehashi was awarded an honorary doctorate from Berklee College of Music for his contribution to the development and popularization of electronic instruments.
 The Bentley-branded Rhythm Ace inspired the 1997 Birmingham band Bentley Rhythm Ace when a model was found at a car boot sale.

-In 2000, Kekahashi left his handprints at Hollywood's RockWalk in Hollywood.
+In 2000, Kakehashi left his handprints at Hollywood's RockWalk in Hollywood.
 In 2002, Kakehashi published an autobiography, I Believe In Music, and was featured as a biography in the book The Art of Digital Music.
 As of 2002, Kakehashi was awarded about 50 patents, since the 1960s.
 In 2005, he was awarded the title of professor emeritus of the Central Music College of China and the University of Glamorgan.

 In 2013, Kakehashi received a Technical Grammy Award, shared with Dave Smith of Sequential Circuits, for the invention of MIDI.
 The 2015 documentary film 808 documented the impact that his Roland TR-808 drum machine had on popular music and popular culture, describing it as the "rock guitar of hip hop".
 In 2017, Electronic Musician magazine listed thirty of his instruments and innovations that have influenced popular music over the course of fifty years.